nestauk/asf_welsh_energy_consultation/README.md

   - You can specify which supplementary data folder to use by passing the `--supp_data` argument.
 It defaults to using the latest supplementary data folder.
   - Run `python asf_welsh_energy_consultation/analysis/produce_plots_and_stats.py -h` for more info.

-The script should generate the following six plots which will be saved in your local repo in `outputs/figures`:
+The script should generate the following seven plots which will be saved in your local repo in `outputs/figures`:

 - `cumulative_retrofits.html`
 - `electric_tenure.html`